RGGH/wreckers_app/README.md

 A tiny desktop player for **Wreckers Radio**.

-Donate to help the station : https://wreckers.radio/ - link on the homepage
+Donate to help the station : https://wreckers.radio/ - link on the homepage.

 It displays the currently playing artist/title and listener count, and lets you play the live radio stream using [`mpv`](https://mpv.io/) under the hood.